bbauska/LFS170x/readme.md

 <h3>Web 2.0 - Internet of Information</h3>
 Characteristics of Web 2.0:<b/><b/>
-   - User-generated content.
+   - User-generated content.<b/>
-   - Read-write, individuals can interact with information.
+   - Read-write, individuals can interact with information.<b/>
-   - Information became siloed.
+   - Information became siloed.<b/>
-   - Data became a commodity.
+   - Data became a commodity.<b/>

 Web 2.0 saw emerging marketplaces that brought together unrelated buyers and sellers in a seamless low-cost way.
 Data became a commodity collected, siloed and sold; we were giving up our information at a frenzied pace.